awsdocs/aws-control-tower-guide/doc_source/best-practices.md

   You can view a summary table of AWS Control Tower events in the [**Activities** page\.](https://console.aws.amazon.com/)

-## Explaining Preventive Guardrails<a name="explaining-preventive-guardrails"></a>
+## Explaining Preventive Controls<a name="explaining-preventive-controls"></a>

-A preventive guardrail ensures that your organization's accounts maintain compliance with your corporate policies\.
-The status of a preventive guardrail is either **enforced** or **not\-enabled**\.
-A preventive guardrail prevents policy violations by using service control policies \(SCPs\)\.
-In comparison, a detective guardrail informs you of various events or states that exist, by means of defined AWS Config rules\.
+A preventive control ensures that your organization's accounts maintain compliance with your corporate policies\.
+The status of a preventive control is either **enforced** or **not\-enabled**\.
+A preventive control prevents policy violations by using service control policies \(SCPs\)\.
+In comparison, a detective control informs you of various events or states that exist, by means of defined AWS Config rules\.

-Some of your users, such as AWS developers, may need to know about the preventive guardrails that apply to any accounts and OUs they use, so they can create engineering solutions\.
+Some of your users, such as AWS developers, may need to know about the preventive controls that apply to any accounts and OUs they use, so they can create engineering solutions\.
 The following procedure offers some guidance on how to provide this information for the right users, according to your organization's information management policies\.

 **Note**
-This procedure assumes you've already created at least one child OU within your landing zone, as well as at least one AWS Single Sign\-On user\.
+This procedure assumes you've already created at least one child OU within your landing zone, as well as at least one AWS IAM Identity Center \(successor to AWS Single Sign\-On\) user\.

-**To show preventive guardrails for users with a need to know**
+**To show preventive controls for users with a need to know**

 1. Sign in to the AWS Control Tower console at [https://console\.aws\.amazon\.com/controltower/](https://console.aws.amazon.com/controltower/)\.

 1. From the left navigation, choose **Organization**\.

-1. From the table, choose the **name** of one of the OUs for which your user needs information about the applicable guardrails\.
+1. From the table, choose the **name** of one of the OUs for which your user needs information about the applicable controls\.

-1. Note the name of the OU and the guardrails that apply to this OU\.
+1. Note the name of the OU and the controls that apply to this OU\.

 1. Repeat the previous two steps for each OU about which your user needs information\.

-For detailed information about the guardrails and their functions, see [Guardrails in AWS Control Tower](guardrails.md)\.
+For detailed information about the controls and their functions, see [The AWS Control Tower control library](controls.md)\.